raspberrypilearning/turtley-amazing/README.md

 ![](cover.png)

 In this resource you will take your first steps with the programming langauge Python to draw shapes, patterns and spirals.
 You will use a module named Turtle.
 Along the way you will learn how to think in sequences, and use loops to repeat a sequence.
-This is a great stepping stone from a visiual programming language like Scratch to the text based environment of Python.
+This is a great stepping stone from a visiual programming language like Scratch to the text-based environment of Python.

 By making patterns with Python code you will learn: